prominenceai/deepstream-services-library/docs/overview.md

 # new Primary Inference Engine - path to model engine and config file, infer-on every frame with interval = 0
 retval += dsl_gie_primary_new('my-pgie', path_to_engine_file, path_to_config_file, 0)

-# new On-Screen Display for inference visulization - bounding boxes and labels - clocks disabled (False)
+# new On-Screen Display for inference visualization - bounding boxes and labels - clocks disabled (False)
 retval += dsl_osd_new('my-osd', False)

 # new X11/EGL Window Sink for video rendering - Pipeline will create a new XWindow if one is not provided